openebs-archive/openebs-docs/docs/localpv.md

 ## Limitations (or Roadmap items ) of OpenEBS Local PVs

 - Size of the Local PV cannot be increased dynamically.
 LVM type of functionality inside Local PVs is a potential feature in roadmap.
 - Disk quotas are not enforced by Local PV.
-An underlying disk or hostpath can have more data than requested by a PVC or storage class.
+An underlying device or hostpath can have more data than requested by a PVC or storage class.
 Enforcing the capacity is a roadmap feature.
 - Enforce capacity and PVC resource quotas on the local disks or host paths.
 - SMART statistics of the managed disks is also a potential feature in roadmap.